harplife/zettelkasten/language/linguistic_relativity.md

 I want to use IPA in order to speak English better, but also to train my ears to hear words better and train my mouth to speak words better in general.

-Then, I want to explore further
+Then, I want to explore further with Korean - to understand how the consonants and vowels are interpreted and see how they differ from English.
+Then, I want to understand just how "English" accent can affect Korean.
+- Once I'm comfortable with the way I speak Korean, maybe I can consider tutoring people with Korean.